zbanack/shampoo/README.md

 open:main.txt
 ```

 In the above example, the `main.txt` canvas file will be reloaded any time a change is detected in any canvas file.
+See Installation section above for more information.

 ##### CLASSES